aaronkyle/social-development/README.md

 ## Caveats and Disclaimers

-Please accept my work as an on-going effort.
-This undertaking involves a significant amount of time and effort, which I contribute in the hours when I am not otherwise [working to sustain myself](http://aaron-kyle.com).
-Many sections are incomplete, and the overall effort itself I envision as a life-long project.
+Please recognize that this is an on-going effort.
+Attempting to create a organizational framework for the ever-expanding and ever more complex universe of social policy requires considerable time and effort, which I contribute in the hours when I am not [otherwise engaged](http://social-policy.expert).
+I consider no page to be "complete".
+Most are still very immature in terms of their content.
+Most pages contain typos.
+This will be a life-long project for me.
+If you see spot anything that you'd like to challenge or correct, please sent me an email (or better, a pull request).

-Please also recognize that the focus of my work is specific to social development concerns.
+Please also recognize that my work focuses on social development concerns.
 As I formulate definitions for various terms, I do so with respect to their usage relative to the practice of social development.

 <!--
 I should also emphasise how much I continue to struggle to account for what constitutes 'social policy'.